 Closed on: January 1 and December 24/25/31

-We offer guided tours in German and English (approximately 30 minutes; currently clearly reduced group size).
+We offer guided tours in German and English (approximately 30 minutes).

 Audioguide tours are available in nineteen languages.